 the things they didn’t eat, they exhausted mentally.

-there, having devoured their own toes, digits and arms, on up to their necks, ----
+there, having devoured their own tongues, digits on up…

-and the earth, looking back over its shoulder, the universe looking over its as well
+the earth, looking back over its shoulder. the universe looking over its as well

 --- taking a moment to consider what they’re seeing